apinf/docs/docs/organization/minutes/2017-03-14-team-self-reflection.md

 ## Self-reflection

-The followimg themes were suggested as possible themes for discussion
+The following themes were suggested as possible themes for discussion
 * decision making
 * developer ownership
 * customer feedback loop